victorreis/ai-chatbot-vercel-ai-sdk/README.md

 ## Development plan

+- [x] Learn about Vercel AI SDK.
+(2 hours)
-- [x] Clone the basic template from Next.js
+- [x] Clone the basic template from Next.js.
+(1 min)
-- [x] Organize the project README.md with the project development plan
+- [x] Organize the project README.md with the project development plan.
+(2 hours)
-- [x] Improve the basic config files for better code quality control
+- [x] Improve the basic config files for better code quality control.
+(40 min)
-- [ ] Create a chat interface page, with file upload feature
+- [ ] Create a chat interface page, with file upload feature.
-  - [ ] Create a chat message component that differentiates between user and AI messages
+  - [ ] Create a chat message component that differentiates between user and AI messages.
-  - [ ] Create a chat messages history component
+  - [ ] Create a chat messages history component.
-  - [ ] Create a chat textarea component
+  - [ ] Create a chat textarea component.
-  - [ ] Create a chat file upload button component
+  - [ ] Create a chat file upload button component.
-  - [ ] Mock data for the chat messages history
+  - [ ] Mock data for the chat messages history.
-- Implement the chat interactivity using Vercel AI SDK + OpenAI
+- Implement the chat interactivity using Vercel AI SDK + OpenAI.
-  - [ ] Create a Server Action to send the user message with the file attachment and receive the AI generated text (using Vercel AI SDK for AI streaming + OpenAI)
+  - [ ] Create a Server Action to send the user message with the file attachment and receive the AI generated text (using Vercel AI SDK for AI streaming + OpenAI).
-  - [ ] Create a Tool in the Server Action to extract PII (Personal Identifiable Information)
+  - [ ] Create a Tool in the Server Action to extract PII (Personal Identifiable Information).
-  - [ ] Show appropriate loading states during AI processing
+  - [ ] Show appropriate loading states during AI processing.
-  - [ ] Display when tool actions are being executed (loading state)
+  - [ ] Display when tool actions are being executed (loading state).
-  - [ ] Add Error handling in the chat interface when the user message is empty, a server/tool error occurs, when the file attachment is not a PDF or image, when the information in the image/PDF is not valid etc
+  - [ ] Add Error handling in the chat interface when the user message is empty, a server/tool error occurs, when the file attachment is not a PDF or image, when the information in the image/PDF is not valid etc.
-- [ ] Create a navigation bar in the left portion of the screen with the title "AI Chatbot \[Vercel AI SDK\]" and a list of chat histories with "Guest chat" selected by default
+- [ ] Create a navigation bar in the left portion of the screen with the title "AI Chatbot \[Vercel AI SDK\]" and a list of chat histories with "Guest chat" selected by default.
-  - [ ] Create a navigation bar component with a title
+  - [ ] Create a navigation bar component with a title.
-  - [ ] Create a navigation bar chat item component
+  - [ ] Create a navigation bar chat item component.
-  - [ ] Group chat items by date
+  - [ ] Group chat items by date.
-- [ ] Use Vercel KV for storage
+- [ ] Use Vercel KV for storage.
-- [ ] Use Vercel Auth for authentication
+- [ ] Use Vercel Auth for authentication.
-- [ ] Add unit tests
+- [ ] Add unit tests.
-- [ ] Add snapshot tests
+- [ ] Add snapshot tests.
-- [ ] Add git hooks (pre-commit, pre-push) with husky
+- [ ] Add git hooks (pre-commit, pre-push) with husky.
-- [ ] Improve eslint/typescript rules
+- [ ] Improve eslint/typescript rules.
-- [ ] Implement Atomic Design folder structure
+- [ ] Implement Atomic Design folder structure.

 ## Setup